 Steps to register a Joint-Stock Company in Turkey

-The Turkish Companies Registry must receive the statutory paperwork, as well as the shareholders’ and directors’ passports or other forms of identification.
+The Turkish Companies Registry must receive the statutory paperwork and the shareholders’ and directors’ passports or other forms of identification.
 Certain permits may be required depending on the company’s activity.
-After registering a Turkish Joint-stock Company, it must hold annual general meetings within three months of the financial year’s conclusion.
+After registering a Turkish joint-stock company, it must hold annual general meetings within three months of the financial year’s conclusion.

-Put simpler; The registration of a Joint-Stock Company in Turkey involves several steps that need to be followed carefully without any error.
+Put simpler, registering a Joint-Stock Company in Turkey involves several steps that need to be followed carefully without any error.
 These include:

 - The first step involves drafting the Articles of Association that must include the members’ information and the companies activities,